-As mentioned in the first article, the CAPM is a method of calculating the return required on an investment, based on an assessment of its risk.
+As mentioned in the first article in this series, the CAPM is a method of calculating the return required on an investment, based on an assessment of its risk.
 When the business risk of an investment project differs from the business risk of the investing company, the return required on the investment project is different from the average return required on the investing company’s existing business operations.
 This means that it is not appropriate to use the investing company’s existing cost of capital as the discount rate for the investment project.
 Instead, the CAPM can be used to calculate a project-specific discount rate that reflects the business risk of the investment project.

 From a CAPM point of view, these proxy betas can be used to represent the business risk of the proposed investment project.
 For example, the proxy betas from several coal mining companies ought to represent the business risk of an investment in coal mining.

 If you were to look at the equity betas of several coal mining companies, however, it is very unlikely that they would all have the same value.
 The reason for this is that equity betas reflect not only the business risk of a company’s operations, but also the financial risk of a company.
 The systematic risk represented by equity betas, therefore, includes both business risk and financial risk.

 In the first article in this series, we introduced the idea of the asset beta, which is linked to the equity beta by the asset beta formula.
 This formula is included in the formulae sheet and is as follows:

 To proceed with calculating a project-specific discount rate, we need to remove the effect of the financial risk or gearing from each of the proxy equity betas in order to find their asset betas, which are betas that reflect business risk alone.
 If a company has no gearing, and hence no financial risk, its equity beta and its asset beta have the same value.